Updated December 2025

 - Personalized Stationery: Customized with their name or initials.
 Available on websites like Amazon, Etsy or Minted.

 - Card or Stationery Sets from your favorite artists: I love to support artists who turn their work into wonderful cards.
-This year, I’m telling everyone about the “Essential Collection” and the “Kindred Spirits Collection” from Tiny and Snail.
-To celebrate National Stationery Week in May, I featured independent artists and their cards.
-Check them out: Up With Paper, Coral & Blue and CharmCat, Lori Portka and Karen Sanderson, Traci Bixby and Meriah Kruse, and Mickey Baxter-Spade and Alexandra Burrow (Sublime & Co.)
-Lori Portka’s entire studio in Asheville, North Carolina, was flooded, but she’s back in business and grateful for your support.
+Don’t miss the “Essential Collection” and the “Kindred Spirits Collection” from Tiny and Snail.
+To celebrate National Stationery Week, I have featured independent artists and their cards.
+Check them out: Up With Paper, Coral & Blue and CharmCat, Lori Portka, and Traci Bixby.
+Lori Portka’s entire studio in Asheville, North Carolina, was flooded in Hurricane Helene, but she’s back in business and grateful for your support.

 - **Gift Certificate for Heartspoken Services: These may be used to get my help crafting a sensitive or important note or letter for your recipient’s personal or professional correspondence.
 Any denomination $25 or more.
 Please inquire through my Contact Page.